splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 By default, the Splunk Distribution of OpenTelemetry .NET retrieves the service name by trying the following steps until it succeeds:

 #.
+The default service name is the name of the entry assembly.
+For example, the name of your .NET project file.
 For ASP.NET applications, the default service name is ``SiteName[/VirtualPath]``.

 #.
-For other applications, the default service name is the name of the entry assembly.
-For example, the name of your .NET project file.

-#.
 If the entry assembly is not available, the instrumentation tries to use the current process name.
 The process name can be ``dotnet`` if launched directly using an assembly.
 For example, ``dotnet InstrumentedApp.dll``.

 If all the steps fail, the service name defaults to ``unknown_service``.

-To override the default service name, set the ``OTEL_SERVICE_NAME`` environment variable.
+.. note:: To override the default service name, set the ``OTEL_SERVICE_NAME`` environment variable.

 .. _manual-dotnet-envvars: